foysalhossain12/Applied-Cryptography-Project-2/README.md

 Server response (HTTP 403):
 {"error": "Credential does not belong to this user – access denied"}
 ```
+4. If you are familiar with burp suite, you can use burp suite to intercept and modify package data
 ---

 ## ⚙️ Environment Variables